The Healthy Workplace Bill Update and Workplace Bullying

 What happened to these proposed bills?
 According to the Healthy Workplace Bill blog, “A recent survey found that 93 percent of Americans support legislation that would offer protections against bullying at work.”
 Both Bills, however, “died in Government Operations Subcommittee on Friday, May 03, 2013,” reported the Florida House of Representatives website.
 Even thought it never made it to a vote, current legislation is again being introduced to the Florida House and Senate.

 Workplace bullying doesn’t show any signs of slowing.
 Every day it becomes more important to pass legislation about the issue.
-If you feel you have suffered workplace bullying, contact Scott • Wagner and Associates.
+If you feel you have suffered workplace bullying, contact Scott Law Team.
 We have the professional knowledge and expertise to help you through the process.